AMICO galaxy clusters in KiDS-DR3: cosmological constraints from counts and stacked weak-lensing: Modelling

-Here, we set $\boldsymbol{\delta}_\text{b}=\{\delta_{\text{b},1},...,\delta_{\text{b},n_\text{z}}\}$ as free parameters of the model, with a multivariate Gaussian prior having as the covariance matrix the diagonal of the $S$ matrix.
-We keep all off-diagonal terms in the computation of $\ln\Lagr'_{\rm counts}$ but neglect them in the prior, since we verified that this does not appreciably affect the final results.
+Here, we set $\boldsymbol{\delta}_\text{b}=\{\delta_{\text{b},1},...,\delta_{\text{b},n_\text{z}}\}$ as free parameters of the model, with a multivariate Gaussian prior having $S$ as the covariance matrix.
 Due to the dependence on cosmological parameters of the $S$ matrix, the values of its elements change at every step of the MCMC.
 In turn, a variation of $S$ implies the change of the prior on $\boldsymbol{\delta}_\text{b}$.
 At the end of the MCMC, we marginalise over $\boldsymbol{\delta}_\text{b}$ to derive the posteriors of our parameters of interest. \\ With regard to the likelihood describing the weak-lensing masses, $\Lagr_{\rm lens}$, we assume a log-normal functional form and then we consider its natural logarithm:

 where $N_{\rm bin}$ corresponds to the number of bins in which the mean mass $\bar{M}_{200}$, or $\bar{M}_{\rm ob}$, is measured, through the weak-lensing analysis described in Section \ref{SectionLensing}.
-Furthermore, $\bar{M}_{\rm mod}$ represents the mass obtained from the scaling relation model described in Eq.\,\,\eqref{relscala}, where we assume the effective redshift and intrinsic richness values $z_{\rm eff}$ and $\lambda^*_{\rm eff}$ listed in Table \ref{tab2}.
-The covariance matrix $\boldsymbol{C}_M$ in Eq.\,\,\eqref{lagr2} has the following form:
+Furthermore, $\bar{M}_{\rm mod}$ represents the mass obtained from the scaling relation model described in Eq.\ \eqref{relscala}, where we assume the effective redshift and intrinsic richness values $z_{\rm eff}$ and $\lambda^*_{\rm eff}$ listed in Table \ref{tab2}.
+The covariance matrix $\boldsymbol{C}_M$ in Eq.\ \eqref{lagr2} has the following form:

 where $E_k$ represents the statistical error on $\log\bar{M}_{\rm ob}$ derived from the posterior distribution of $\log\bar{M}_{\rm ob}$, where we stress that the relative uncertainties are constants after the rescaling described in Section \ref{SectionLensing}.
-The term $s=0.076$ is the sum in quadrature of the uncertainties on background selection, photo-$z$s and shear measurement, obtained in \citet{lensing}, and $N_{\rm cl}$ is the number of clusters in the bin of intrinsic richness and redshift in which the mean mass has been derived.
-By dividing $\sigma_{\rm intr}$ by $\sqrt{N_{\rm cl}}$, we neglect the cluster clustering contribution to the last term of Eq.\ \eqref{covmatrixlensing}. \\ Thus the joint likelihood, $\Lagr$, is given by
+The term $\sigma_{\rm sys}=0.076$ is the sum in quadrature of the uncertainties on background selection, photo-$z$s, shear measurements, halo model, orientation and projections, obtained in \citet{lensing}, and $N_{\rm cl}$ is the number of clusters in the bin of intrinsic richness and redshift in which the mean mass has been derived.
+By dividing $\sigma_{\rm intr}$ by $\sqrt{N_{\rm cl}}$, we neglect the cluster clustering contribution to the last term of Eq.\ \eqref{covmatrixlensing}. \\ Thus the logarithm of the joint likelihood, $\ln\Lagr$, is given by